inlets/docs.inlets.dev/docs/uplink/expose-tunnels.md

 As an alternative to creating individual sets of Ingress records, DNS A/CNAME entries and TLS certificates for each tunnel, you can use the `data-router` to route traffic to the correct tunnel based on the hostname.
 This approach uses a wildcard DNS entry and a single TLS certificate for all tunnels.

+To enable the data-router, you will need to modify the values.yaml file you created during the [initial installation](/uplink/installation/) of the Inlets Uplink Helm chart.

 The following example is adapted from the cert-manager documentation to use DigitalOcean's DNS servers, however you can find [instructions for issuers](https://cert-manager.io/docs/configuration/acme/dns01/) such as AWS Route53, Cloudflare, Google Cloud DNS, and AzureDNS being listed.

 DNS01 challenges require a secret to be created containing the credentials for the DNS provider.
 The secret is referenced by the issuer resource.